How can I volunteer in the iCentre?

 Who can borrow and what am I allowed to borrow?

 Who can borrow?
 Borrowing of resources is available to all members of the Mount Alvernia community to support their teaching, learning and recreational needs.
-Available resources The iCentre offers a variety of resources and formats, including books, DVDs, magazines and multimedia devices such as iPads, and iPod touches.
+Available resources the iCentre offers a variety of resources and formats, including books, laptop chargers and magazines.
 Students also have the opportunity to borrow eBooks and audiobooks should they so wish.
 We also have a number of non-fiction eBooks in our collection to assist student research which can be accessed via the OPAC.
-Loan periods Generally, items are available on a fourteen day cycle, except for equipment where the loan period may vary.
-Returns Borrowers are asked to consider others when borrowing and using resources, and take responsibility for returning them at the appropriate time so they are readily available for other members of our community.
+Loan periods generally, items are available on a fourteen day cycle, except for equipment where the loan period may vary.
+Returns Borrowers are asked to consider others when borrowing and using resources and take responsibility for returning them at the appropriate time so they are readily available for other members of our community.
 Failure to do so causes great inconvenience.

 How can I give my daughter permission to borrow Senior Fiction?